 Brew Time

 Brew time is relatively important, though baristas typically avoid adjusting it due to the difficulty of controlling it in filter coffee brewing.
 The longer the brew time, the more extraction occurs.
 Therefore, theoretically, if the temperature is lowered, extending the brew time can help compensate.
+This relationship between time and temperature is fundamental to the science of extraction.

 Altitude